Polaris A & Polaris B

 This is a 15 seconds exposure through a Meade Lightbridge 16-inch, a Dobson with no tracking, but fortunately Polaris moves very slowly through its small circumpolar path, due to its proximity to north pole in the sky.
 The camera used was a Canon EOS 450d, also known as Rebel XTi.
 The method employed was an eyepiece projection using a 14mm Meade Series 5000.

-One Response to “Polaris A & Polaris B”
+4 Responses to “Polaris A & Polaris B”

 1. Alberto Says: